 Alison Isenberg, professor of history, and Beth Lew-Williams, associate professor of history, are among four Princeton faculty members who received research grants from the National Endowment for the Humanities (NEH) in a Dec.
 16, 2020 announcement.

 Isenberg received a $30,000 grant for research and writing of “Uprisings: The Impact of Martin Luther King Jr.’s Assassination and the Case of Trenton, New Jersey,” a book on unrest in the aftermath of the assassination of Dr. Martin Luther King Jr.

 Lew-Williams received a $60,000 grant for research and writing of “Race and Law in the American West, 1850–1924,” a book on Chinese immigrants and the law in the American West, 1850–1924.

 Isenberg and Lew-Williams serve on the Program in American Studies executive committee.
-In Spring 2020, Lew-Williams teaches ”Asian American History,“ cross listed in American studies and Asian American studies.
-Isenberg's AMS courses include ”Unrest and Renewal in Urban America“ in Spring 2020.
+In the spring 2021 semester, Lew-Williams teaches the course “Asian American History,” cross listed in American studies and Asian American studies.
+Isenberg’s AMS courses include “Unrest and Renewal in Urban America” in Spring 2020.